afialydia/trivia-app/README.md

 ### Component Architecture
 ---
 #### Components Folder
 Holds simple, smaller components used for trivia settings, and to display individual question and questions carousel.
 Also holds styles css file.

 #### Hooks Folder
 Holds the hooks used for end of game staging and whether or not user has chosen the correct answer.

 #### Pages Folder
 Staging area for two modes of app, game set up and game play.
 Smaller components are imported into these files and returned as part of the larger components.

-#### Redux
+#### Redux Folder
 All state is managed in redux folder.
 File structure is set up to allow for additions to state.
 Actions, reducers & utils placed in folder within redux folder that cooresponds with the area of state that is being managed.

 ### Tech Stack Used: